svaksha/yaksha/README.md

 # Copyright & License
 + COPYRIGHT© 2005-Now [SVAKSHA](http://svaksha.com/pages/Bio) All Rights Reserved.
 Code and Copyrights when referenced and/or attributed to other people and/or entities belongs to them as listed in the files.
 + The __`yaksha`__ repository is licensed and distributed under the [AGPLv3 License](http://www.gnu.org/licenses/agpl-3.0.html) and ALL references, citations, copies and forks of this work must retain the Copyright, Licence (LICENSE.md file), this permission notice and attribute [credit](https://en.wikipedia.org/wiki/Creative_Commons_license#Attribution).
++ **Standard Disclaimer & Warning** : No warranty and/or guarantee for any particular use, express or implied and you agree to use these [automation daimons](http://svaksha.github.io/yaksha) at your own risk and liability!

 ## Feedback
-Any suggestions for improvements are [welcome](https://github.com/svaksha/yaksha/issues) !
+Any suggestions for improvements are [welcome](https://github.com/svaksha/yaksha/issues) via BR's !